WeDu-official/WeDu-Software-Base-Environment/README.md

-note:you can get the source code by installing the app from the installer from the releases
+note: you can get the source code by installing the app from the installer from the releases